neelts/instagram-direct-bot/README.md

 ## Also my bot with closed source:
 https://www.instagram.com/get.texts

-Responds with found links, emails, phones and text to any post or story which contains written text Solves that you can't copy any text in Instagram.
+Responds with found links, emails, phones and text to any post or story which contains written text.
+Solves that you can't copy any text in Instagram.